Skip to Main Navigation

 Most people in DRC have not benefited from this wealth.
 A long history of conflict, political upheaval and instability, and authoritarian rule have led to a grave, ongoing humanitarian crisis.
 In addition, there has been forced displacement of populations.
 These features have not changed significantly since the end of the Congo Wars in 2003.

 DRC is among the five poorest nations in the world.
-In 2022, nearly 62% of Congolese, around 60 million people, lived on less than $2.15 a day.
+An estimated 74.6% of Congolese people lived on less than $2.15 a day in 2023.
 About one out of six people living in extreme poverty in SSA lives in DRC.

 Political Context